shakfu/py-js/source/py/notes/building-pyext-flext.md

 OSXSDK=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX11.1.sdk
 ```

-### Modify maxsdk header
+### Modify max-sdk header

-As a final point, I had to modify a header reference in the maxsdk to get it to compile after getting a <Multiprocessing.h> not found error.
+As a final point, I had to modify a header reference in the max-sdk to get it to compile after getting a <Multiprocessing.h> not found error.

 With a bit of research discovered the fix and that <Multiprocessing.h> was deprecated in this stackoverflow [post](https://stackoverflow.com/questions/11912815/compiling-pulseaudio-on-mac-os-x-with-coreservices-h)

-The change in ../maxsdk/source/c74support/max-includes/ext_critical.h
+The change in ../max-sdk/source/c74support/max-includes/ext_critical.h

 was to comment out as follows